 We were founded under the name "Commonwealth Biotechnologies, Inc." in Virginia in 1992, and completed an initial public offering in October 1997 (we refer to our company prior to our emergence from bankruptcy as CBI).
 CBI previously provided, on a contract basis, specialized life sciences services to the pharmaceutical and biotechnology sector.
 On January 20, 2011, CBI filed a voluntary petition for bankruptcy.
-We began our current business as HedgePath Pharmaceuticals, Inc. in August 2013 as a Delaware corporation following the emergence of CBI from its voluntary bankruptcy proceedings.
-See "Business-Corporate History."
+We began our current business in August 2013 as a Delaware corporation following the emergence of CBI from its voluntary bankruptcy proceedings.